lukefleed/compressed-intvec/plan.md

 #### **3.3.
 Public API on `AtomicFixedVec`**

 The public API remains unchanged.
 The user calls `load`, `store`, etc., and the `where Self: AtomicAccess<...>` bound ensures the compiler transparently dispatches to the correct underlying implementation (lock-free CAS or Seqlock).

-**Advantages of this Refined Plan**:

-*   **Correctness**: The Seqlock mechanism guarantees 100% atomicity for multi-word operations, preventing the torn reads that are possible in the reference implementation.
-This is a significant improvement in safety.
-*   **Performance**: For the multi-word case, Seqlocks are generally much faster than `RwLock` for read-heavy workloads, as readers do not block each other or the writer.
-They simply retry if a conflict occurs.
-This is a substantial performance gain over a coarse-grained lock.
-*   **Superior Design**: This hybrid approach demonstrates a deep understanding of concurrent data structures, offering the absolute best-case performance (lock-free) where possible, and falling back to a highly efficient and correct mechanism (Seqlock) where necessary.
-This unequivocally surpasses the reference implementation in both safety and sophistication.